0xSaiNova/0xSaiNova/README.md

 ### what i'm working on

+**[intentia](https://intentia.ai)** · matchmaking protocol for biotech and CDMOs. autonomous agents that discover, negotiate, and transact at network scale. hybrid SLM framework for on-device reasoning with reliability constraints. basically tinder for pharma, but the agents swipe for you and they never ghost.

+**[heft](https://github.com/0xSaiNova/heft)** · disk space auditor that actually understands dev toolchains. one command to see where your gigabytes went. it knows the difference between a 4GB cargo target dir and a 4GB photo library. tracks snapshots over time so you can see what grew back after you cleaned up. also rust.

 **[keyheat](https://github.com/0xSaiNova/keyheat)** · terminal tool that tracks your keystrokes, WPM, typing trends, and shortcuts in real-time. built in rust. your keyboard has a story, this reads it. yes i built a keylogger on myself. no i will not elaborate.

-**[intentia](https://intentia.ai)** · matchmaking protocol for biotech and CDMOs. autonomous agents that discover, negotiate, and transact at network scale. hybrid SLM framework for on-device reasoning with reliability constraints. basically tinder for pharma, but the agents swipe for you and they never ghost.

 **multi-agent orchestration** · hierarchical system where agents don't just execute, they plan, delegate, consult each other, and self-correct. three tiers of *trust but verify* with human-supervised quality gates because i've seen what an unsupervised agent does with `sudo` privileges and i don't want to talk about it.